Ancient Society of College Youths: History

 Copies of historical documents (1637–1974) of the society are held by the National Archives, British Library and London Metropolitan Archives.

+The society controversially voted to remove its ban on women becoming members in 1998, the rival Society of Royal Cumberland Youths elected its first female member in 1896.
+Members questioned if ASCY "Should remain ringing's only 'gentlemen's club', with emphasis on its unique male camaraderie?
+Can political correctness be resisted?
+Or should all that be left behind [...]
+What should be the long-term difference between College Youths and Cumberlands?
+How important is'national standing'?".

 Achievements

 Some notable early achievements of the society are highlighted as follows: